goruck/smart-zoneminder/tpu-servers/README.md

 camera-share  lost+found  zoneminder
 ```

-18. Edit the [config.json](./config.json) to suit your installation.
+16. Edit the [config.json](./config.json) to suit your installation.
 The configuration parameters are documented in server code.
 Since the TPU detection servers and ZoneMinder are running on different machines make sure both are using the same TCP socket.

-19. Use systemd to run the server as a Linux service.
-Edit [detect-tpu.service](./detect-tpu.service) to suit your configuration and copy the file to ```/lib/systemd/system/detect-tpu.service```.
+17. Use systemd to run the server as a Linux service.
+Edit [detect-tpu.service](./detect-tpu.service) to suit your configuration and copy the file to ```/lib/systemd/system/detect-tpu.service``` on the Coral dev board.
 Then enable and start the service:
 ```bash
 $ sudo systemctl enable detect-tpu.service && sudo systemctl start detect-tpu.service
 ```

-20. Test the entire setup by editing ```detect_servers_test.py``` with paths to test images and running that program.
+18. Test the entire setup by editing *detect_servers_test.py* with paths to test images and running that program.